ABOUT 1ST ON THE LIST

 If this is the case you risk losing or seriously damaging the rankings that you do have.

-Improper site redesigns result is significant losses of traffic and leads resulting in frustrated sales departments panicking over lost sales.
+Improper site redesigns result in significant losses of traffic and leads resulting in frustrated sales departments panicking over lost sales.

-#2 – When do you tell your SEO Company that you are redesigning your website?
+#2 – When to tell your SEO Company About the Website Redesign

 Let your SEO Company know as soon as possible.